Who is CU Recovery?

 Should I contact or pay CU Recovery?

-The best way to go about handling this is to contact a professional credit repair service.
-They have deleted millions of negative items from companies like CU Recovery for millions of clients nationwide.
+The most effective way to deal with CU Recovery is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like CU Recovery on behalf of their clients.

-Will CU Recovery sue me?
+Will CU Recovery sue me or garnish my wages?

 CU Recovery Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with CU Recovery